bloock/bloock-managed-api/README.md

    mysql://user:password@tcp(host:port)/database
    ````

-Replace `user`, +password`, `host`, `port`, and `database` with your MySQL database credentials and configuration.
+Replace `user`, `password`, `host`, `port`, and `database` with your MySQL database credentials and configuration.
 This format allows you to specify the MySQL database you want to connect to.

 - **Postgres**: For PostgreSQL database integration, use the following connection string format: